CuBoulder/ucb_default_content/README.md

-# ucb_default_content
+# CU Boulder Default Content
-This simple Drupal module creates default content for new sites at install time.
+This simple Drupal module creates default content for new CU Boulder sites at install time.